 In 1999, before Dos Hermanos occupied the building, Yañez said Hurricane Floyd completely sunk the structure.
 After Dos Hermanos moved in, Hurricane Matthew flooded the restaurant slightly more than it did last week.

 “This was a surprise because we never imagined that this would happen just because of rain,” Yañez said.

 The flooding broke two refrigerators in the kitchen, and much of the lower sections of walls need to be replaced to avoid mold growth.
-The building owners, Donnie and Lana Langley, said they have flood insurance and will be paying for the repairs, but until the restaurant is repaired and reopened, Yañez and her family are out of work.
+Building owners, Donnie and Lana Langley, said they have flood insurance and will be paying for the repairs; but until the restaurant is repaired and reopened, Yañez and her family are out of work.